paulet-art/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 19-replaces all characters A and c from input to Z and e respectively task 20- script that removes all letters c and C from input task 21-script that reverse its input
+task 19-replaces all characters A and c from input to Z and e respectively task 20- script that removes all letters c and C from input task 21-script that reverse its input task 22-script that displays all users and their home directories, sorted by users